How Much is an Aircraft Mechanic Salary?

 What is the top pay for aircraft mechanics and technicians?

 Head mechanics and jet mechanics earn in excess of $100,000.
-There is a high demand for these positions in the U.S. and around the world.
-With just 18 months of classes, you will earn an FAA-approved mechanic certificate to launch your new career.
+Due to the high demand in the U.S. and around the world, these positions pay a premium.
+Above all, in just 18 months of classes, you will be ready to earn.

 Have wages increased over the years for aircraft mechanics?